 Dato' Sri Sharifah Sofianny was appointed as an Independent Non-Executive Director of Maybank Investment Bank on 4 December 2017.
-She serves as member of the Audit Committee, the Risk Management Committee and the Credit and Underwriting Review Committee of the Board.
+She serves as Chairman of the Audit Committee and member of the Risk Management Committee as well as the Credit and Underwriting Review Committee.